mlyean/wordle-solver/README.md

 To print the number of possibilities remaining, pass the `-v` flag.

-**Note:** The directory in which you run the program must contain `data/`.
-The list of valid answers are in `solutions.txt`, the other words are located in `nonsolutions.txt`.

 To test the program on a word of your choice, run
 ```
 ./profile.py <word>